 The visual identity is the logo, the colours, and the typography a company uses.

-On the other hand, the verbal identity consists not only of the company name but also of its voice, the tone it uses when speaking to a specific audience, as well as the brand style guide.
+On the other hand, the verbal identity consists not only of the company’s name but also of the brand voice, the brand tone, as well as the brand style guide.

-In this case, content writers, copywriters, and communication specialists are in charge of creating and specifying these elements.
-Their job (partly) consists of making sure that the web content communicates the brand values in the most appropriate way.
+Their job consists of making sure that web content, compelling copy or any other textual material communicates the brand values in the most appropriate way possible.

 The visual and the verbal identity: stuck between the chicken and the egg